This article for PTE describe image will feature methods and practice examples to prepare you for the trickiest PTE task on test-day!

 Sentence 1: This line graph shows projected births in Australia from 2011 to 2101.

 Compare two things.
-This creates a complex sentence which is good for your fluency mark.
+This creates a complex sentence that is good for your fluency mark.

 Sentence 2: The highest projected births are in 2101 whereas the lowest are in 2011.